ai-bevo/belly_button_challenge/README.md

 <img src="Images/bubble_chart.png" alt="bubble chart" width="909.27" height="292.17">
 </p>

-4. Display the sample metadata from the json data.
+4. Generated a table to display the sample metadata from the json data.
     - Display each key-value pair from the metadata JSON object somewhere on the page.

 <p align="center">